nayeem329/Fake-News-Detector/README.md

 - Streamlit (Optional)

 # Dataset
-The project uses the Fake News Dataset, specifically the Train.csv file, which is uploaded directly to this repository.
-This dataset contains thousands of news articles labeled as either fake or real.
+To access the dataset for this project, please visit the following link: [Fake News Dataset on Kaggle](https://www.kaggle.com/c/fake-news/data?select=train.csv).
+From there, you can download the `train.csv` file, which contains the dataset needed for this project.

 # Preprocessing
 The text data is preprocessed by removing stopwords, stemming words, and vectorizing text using TF-IDF (Term Frequency-Inverse Document Frequency) representation.